 Driveway.
-A private lane, designed primarily for use by vehicles, which connects a dwelling, lot, parcel, or building as defined in this Section with a road.
+A private lane, designed primarily for use by vehicles, which connects a house, garage, or other buildings with the road.

 Enforcement Official.
 The person or persons designated by the Township as being responsible for enforcing and administering requirements of this Ordinance.